LearnPAd/learnpad/lp-content-analysis/README.md

 in order to perform several kind of content analysis on a Collaborative and Static Content.
 The different types of content analysis are provided by the component es. simplicity, non ambiguity, content clarity, presentation clarity, completeness and correctness.

-In this page on [Collaborative](http://wiki.learnpad.eu/LearnPAdWiki/bin/view/Component/Collaborative+Content+Analysis) content is present the XML input and output of component
+In this page [Collaborative](http://wiki.learnpad.eu/LearnPAdWiki/bin/view/Component/Collaborative+Content+Analysis) content is present the XML input and output of component.

-In this page on [Static](http://wiki.learnpad.eu/LearnPAdWiki/bin/view/Component/Static+Content+Analysis) content is present the XML input and output of component
+In this page [Static](http://wiki.learnpad.eu/LearnPAdWiki/bin/view/Component/Static+Content+Analysis) content is present the XML input and output of component.

 The component is ready to be packaged as a WAR to be deployed on an Application Server like Tomcat.